shaira yasmin berg

 This debut will be available soon on Amazon in paperback and Kindle formats with an audiobook and podcast version releasing on Audible, iTunes, Spotify and Amazon Music.

-HIGHLIGHTED FILM AND TELEVISION CREDITS
+HIGHLIGHTED CREDITS

 PRESS IMAGES